Slevinski/slevinski.github.io/series/infrastructure-and-program/entries/host-structure-and-stewardship-requirements/essay.md

 It does not name a current host, imply formal sponsorship, or assume that one university or lab has already accepted responsibility.

+A formal host announcement would follow institutional agreement and internal planning rather than precede it.

 ## Core claim

 The institutional question is not: